Your shopping cart is empty.

 Born and raised in Joseph, Oregon, Leah Johnson remembers being 9 years old when drawing became more than lines on paper.
 A Bachelor of Arts degree with a concentration in Painting from Lewis and Clark College in Portland expanded her artistic horizons.

-Leah found her way back to her home town in Eastern Oregon, where she lives with her husband James and daughter Haven.
-Leah is the marketing manager for Community Bank and now paints her horizons around the Wallowa mountains and valleys by working with the encaustic medium.
+Leah found her way back to her home town in Eastern Oregon and now paints her horizons around the Wallowa mountains and valleys by working with the encaustic medium.

 I try to capture that brief moment of surprise when you notice how something very simple is actually pretty impressive.
 Subtle colors in a perfect yin and yang.
 How intense something as basic as distance can be.
 A narrow dusty road tapering off into the prairie.
 Light and shadow giving whole new outlooks to a fence post or a 9,000-foot mountain peak.
 All those little things making big differences.